My daughter Nora demos how to make a State Study book (a great summer project!) over at the Stencil Girl blog.

 Enjoy your one-of-a-kind, extraordinary stapling sensation.
 This functional work of art will brighten up any office space making work seem more like play.

-Experiment with different paint combinations on the aluminum palette before applying to the stapler.
+TIPS: Experiment with different paint combinations on the aluminum palette before applying to the stapler.
 Limiting your palette to three or four colors may produce the best results.

 Try painting wet on wet, as well as allowing the colors to dry between applications.